Health Benefits of Turnout for Horses

 Gut Health

-Gut health is also affected by long bouts of stabling.
+Gut health is also considered at risk by long bouts of stabling.
 Reduced intestinal motility in the stable, compared to pasture, is a consequence of the lack of movement the confined environment enforces.
 The lower the horse’s intestinal motility the higher the risk of colic.
 Movement of intestinal muscle is vital to push gas and food material through, and without it, there is the result of impactions and gas build-ups.
-Impaction colic can also be caused by horses who opt to snack on their beds.
+Impaction colic is also a concern for those horses who opt to snack on their beds.

 When considering increased turnout to aid gut health, ensure that it is gradually introduced into the horse’s regime.
 Sudden changes in routine are one of the major causes of colic in horses.
-Make sure the turnout environment is as stress-free as possible too, providing field companions and familiarity, as stress is also a leading cause of colic, as well as equine gastric ulcer syndrome.
+Make sure the turnout environment is as stress-free as possible.
+Provide field companions as stress is also a leading cause of colic, as well as equine gastric ulcer syndrome.

 Discover more from Everything Horse Magazine